“Mawage. Mawage is wot bwings us togeder today.”

 Find someone great, tie the knot, and boom!
 Built-in companionship for life.
 After that, you just hang out and enjoy each other and live happily ever after.

-But marriage is not a crockpot.
+Marriage isn’t exactly a crockpot.
 You can’t simply set it and forget it.
 It’s more like frying eggs: if you’re not there at the right time with the right tool to flip or scramble, they get a little burnt (or a lot burnt).
 They stick to the pan.
 They make a crusty mess.
-And then you have to decide: stay with these eggs through the rest of breakfast or throw them out and get new ones.
+Then you have to figure do you stay with these eggs or throw them out and get new ones?

-Then, you decide to add kids to the stovetop.
+Then, you decide to add kids to mix.
 There’s bacon.
-You’re sautéing onions and flipping pancakes.
+Sautéing onions.
+Flipping pancakes.
 It’s easier to pay attention to your beloved eggs when it’s just them, but when you add more to the mix, those eggs have a higher chance of getting burnt.
-Plus, all that food on the stove is exhausting and the bacon spits hot stuff at you and the pancakes flip onto the edge of the pan.
+Plus, all that food on the stove is exhausting and the bacon spits at you and the pancakes flip onto the edge of the pan.
 Argh!

 I want to share this week what my husband and I have learned about making sure the eggs (aka: him!) don’t get burnt or forgotten, and how we have successfully avoided throwing him out… for now.